gstoyano/target-dev.en/help/dev/before-administer/configure-authentication.md

 1. Navigate to the [Adobe Identity Management Service API sample calls](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/ims).
    ![token1](assets/configure-io-target-generatetoken1.png)
-1. Click the **Adobe I/O Access Token Generation Postman collection**.
+1. Click the **[!UICONTROL Adobe I/O Access Token Generation Postman collection]**.
    ![token2](assets/configure-io-target-generatetoken2.png)
-1. Get the raw JSON for this collection by clicking **Raw**, then copying the resulting JSON to your clipboard.
+1. Get the raw JSON for this collection by clicking **[!UICONTROL Raw]**, then copying the resulting JSON to your clipboard.
 (Alternatively, you can save the raw JSON as a .json file.)
    ![token3](assets/configure-io-target-generatetoken3.png)
 1. In Postman, import the collection by pasting and submitting the raw JSON from your clipboard.
 (Alternatively, you can upload the .json file you saved.)
-Click **Continue**.
+Click **[!UICONTROL Continue]**.
    ![token4](assets/configure-io-target-generatetoken4.png)
-1. Select the **IMS: JWT Generate + Auth via User Token** request in the Adobe I/O Access Token Generation Postman collection, ensure your environment is selected, and click **Send** to generate the token.
+1. Select the **[!UICONTROL IMS: JWT Generate + Auth via User Token]** request in the Adobe I/O Access Token Generation Postman collection, ensure your environment is selected, and click **[!UICONTROL Send]** to generate the token.

    ![token5](assets/configure-io-target-generatetoken5.png)